-My course allows us to practise real academic psychological procedures, making me already familiar with them when I have to conduct research in the real world.
-Solent offers a wealth of opportunities and campus jobs for me to gain extra skills and experience, which will prepare and qualify me for future career prospects.
+My course allowed me to practise real academic psychological procedures, making me already familiar with them when I have to conduct research in the real world.
+Solent offered a wealth of opportunities and campus jobs for me to gain extra skills and experience, which prepared and qualified me for future career prospects.